lm3nitro/Projects/Metasploit/MSFvenom.md

 ![Pasted image 20240502094200](https://github.com/lm3nitro/Projects/assets/55665256/92706414-50e2-4614-85b6-e2b7560e74d7)

-MSFvenom is a versitile tool in the Metaspolit Framwork  used for generated varios types of payloads and shellcode.
+MSFvenom is a versatile tool in the Metasploit Framework used for generated various types of payloads and shellcode.
 It allows penetration tested and security researchers to create custom payloads for exploitation, bypassing defenses, and gaining remote access to target systems.

 Key Features:
 + Payload Generation